kaulquappe23/full_3d_hpe_uplifting/README.md

 - -a: Path to a json file containing a dictionary mapping from anthropometric measurement names to values.
 An example is provided in `visualization/example_anthros.json`
 - --cam:  In case pyrender is used: `[fx, fy, cx, cy]` of the camera.
 If not set, a default camera is used.
 In case of matplotlib: azimuth angle for the camera, if not set, a standard of 30 is used.
 - --pelvis_pos:  only usable with pyrender: to reproject the meshes at the correct positions to the image, the pelvis positions are needed.
 If not set, the rendering is done without the image.
 Provide the values as a npy file.
-- --fit3d: Currently, the onnx export does not work correctly.
-To load the vitpose results from a file, set this path.
-It should be the npz file that you can download as described above (download [here](https://mediastore.rz.uni-augsburg.de/get/0G8X0KU02s/)).
+- --fit3d: If you want to skip the person detection and 2D human pose estimation, you can also load the vitpose results from a file.
+In that case, set this path to the npz file that you can download as described above (download [here](https://mediastore.rz.uni-augsburg.de/get/0G8X0KU02s/)).

 Example for visualization with reprojection in the image (camera set, body shape set, pelvis pos set):